-The text of the bill requires the that “vulnerabilities” be identified as well as mediums through which foreign bodies may be able to conduct “influence operations” against the Unites States.
+The text of the bill requires that “vulnerabilities” be identified as well as mediums through which foreign bodies may be able to conduct “influence operations” against the United States.

 This provision would essentially set the stage for Congress–through the above agencies or others–to take serious steps to address any “vulnerabilities” that may be identified in the assessment.

-On Thursday, several outlets reported on the uncovering of the hacking of a personal computer belonging to a National Security Agency (NSA) contractor by Russian cyber criminals.
-While the hack apparently occured in 2015, it only came to late a year later, and in only now being revealed to the public.
+On Thursday, several outlets reported on the uncovering of the hacking of a personal computer belonging to a National Security Agency (NSA) contractor by Russian cybercriminals.
+While the hack apparently occurred in 2015, it only came to late a year later, and in only now being revealed to the public.
 The reports contained the bombshell claim the Kaspersky software contained on the contractor’s computer remotely alerted the hackers to the presence of valuable files.

 Revelations on the cyberattack on the NSA came just a few weeks following the DHS ban.
 The close proximity of these incidents strongly supports the possibility that the ban was influenced by the hack public only became aware of a few days ago.

 While Kaspersky has vehemently denied any connection to the NSA hack, as well as any illicit ties to the Russian government whatsoever, claims of Kaspersky’s involvement will probably only serve to escalate the same concerns driving federal policies.